top of page

 Could operations impact Leadville’s drinking water supply?
 How will you monitor that?

 Both the mill and the slag operations are located on the southwest side of Leadville, which is down-gradient and quite distant from both domestic water wells, and Leadville’s water source, which is east and north of Leadville.
 The mill is a zero-discharge facility and will therefore not impact domestic water wells south and west of the mill.
-In the unlikely event of a spill, backup measures to protect surface and groundwater are in place and include downstream ponds with the capacity to capture multiple times the fluid capacity of the mill in the event of a surface spill, and down-stream wells to pump groundwater plumes.
+In the unlikely event of a spill, backup measures to protect surface and groundwater are in place, including the Emergency Containment Sump (ECS) which has the capacity to capture multiple times the fluid capacity of the mill in the event of a surface spill, and down-stream wells to pump groundwater plumes.
 Ground and surface water quality will be extensively monitored.

 What happens to the slag after it’s removed?
 Will it be trucked out or processed at the mill?